eug/awesome-opengl/README.md

 * [Bullet] (http://bulletphysics.org/wordpress) - It provides state of the art collision detection, soft body and rigid body dynamics.
 * [DevIL] (https://github.com/DentonW/DevIL) - A full featured cross-platform image library.
 * [freeGLUT] (http://freeglut.sourceforge.net) - freeGLUT allows to create and manage windows containing OpenGL contexts and also read the mouse, keyboard and joystick functions.
-* [GLEW] (http://glew.sourceforge.net) - GLEW is a cross-platform library to load OpenGL extensions.
 * [GLFW] (http://www.glfw.org) - GLFW is library for creating windows with OpenGL contexts and receiving input and events.
 * [glm] (http://glm.g-truc.net/0.9.6/index.html) - glm is a mathematics library for graphics software based on the GLSL specifications.
 * [Magnum] (https://github.com/mosra/magnum) - Magnum is 2D/3D graphics engine written in C++11/C++14 and modern OpenGL.